Free In-Store or Business Music Streaming Options

 When you’re just getting started, you can use some free online music options for your business or store.

-• Free Music Archive: Albums like “Corporate & Motivational Music” allow you to stream music from a webpage-based music player, which is found on each artist page.
+Free Music Archive offers access to original music made by independent artists all around the world.
+Albums like “Corporate & Motivational Music” allow you to stream music from a webpage-based music player, which is found on each artist page.
 You can also download the whole album, embed it in your own webpage or presentation if you need music, and leave comments about the quality of the tracks.
 Best of all, you can tip the artist through the site, essentially paying “royalties” the way that PROs do when you work with them.

-• DL Sounds: This site offers a range of music and sounds, which may be free, paid, or subscription-based.
+DL Sounds offers a range of music and sounds, which may be free, paid, or subscription-based.
 Several of them are either copyright-free, meaning they are completely free to the public for anything, and others may be royalty-free, meaning there is still a license for some applications, but no applicable payment to the artist.
-DL Sounds is very clear which tracks in their catalogue are free, so you can start there, and if you like the service, you can choose pay versions later.
+DL Sounds is very clear which tracks in their catalog are free, so you can start there, and if you like the service, you can choose pay versions later.

 The Limitations of Free Options